 The online store is up and running!!
 Click on “shop” on the home page and you will easily find your way around the store.
 If you do have questions, please feel free to send me an email or call.
 Shipments go out via USPS Mondays through Wednesdays.
 If you are desperate for you order to go out sooner, please call and I will do my best to help.

 Do your cookies have preservatives, artificial ingredients, colorings, or otherwise horrifying ingredients in them?

 You probably see where I’m going with this one.
 No, there are none of the above – no preservatives, no artificial ingredients, colorings, corn syrup, unpronounceable ingredients in my cookies.
 My cookies are essentially the same cookies you would make in your own home if you had the time and desire.
 I am a professional in a professional kitchen with the heart of a home cook.

 Are your cookies organic?

 I use organic ingredients whenever possible however no VLC cookie is entirely organic.
 I will continue to search for high quality organic ingredients and incorporate them as I can.
 What I do do is search out the very best ingredients I can find.
 I purchase my eggs from a man whose farm is within ten miles of the bakery.
 That doesn’t mean that I limit myself to local.
 The dulce de leche in the Booty Bars is from Argentina (La Salamandra), the chocolate and cocoa is from Belgium (Callebaut), the organic crystallized ginger is from Thailand.
 My goal is to bring the best flavors to my cookies, and ultimately to my customers.

 Are your cookies safe for people with nut allergies?

-use many nuts – walnuts, pecans, pine nuts, etc. Please take care of yourself and your loved ones.
+I do use many nuts – walnuts, pecans, pine nuts, peanuts, macadamia nuts, etc. Please take care of yourself and your loved ones.

 What is a “Lucy”?